 When Lewis met Alice

-She was the third Daughter of the Dean of Christ Church.
-They became friends, and as she grew older he would take Alice and her two sisters on rowing trips and picnics.
+Alice was the fourth child of the Dean of Christchurch college.
+Dodgson and Alice became friends, and as she grew older he would take Alice and her two sisters on rowing trips and picnics.
 During this time he would entertain the children with stories.
 In Particular, the story that he originally published as; “Alice’s adventures underground.”
 The adventure story starts with Alice following a white rabbit down a rabbit burrow:

-So it begins and so too does the tale of Lewis Carroll and Alice Liddell.
+So it begins and so too does the tale of Lewis Carroll and Alice in Wonderland.

 The Liddell Riddle